 The biggest advantage of the video converter is its ease of use.
 All it takes to convert a video is to drag and drop it into the program’s interface or use the file browser to pick one, select the output format for the video and click the convert button.

-That means it is possible to convert a video in two or three steps.
+That means it is possible to convert a video in two or three easy steps.
+While that is handy, especially if you do not know a thing about formats, bitrates or resolutions, it lacks options that you may require.

-Advanced users will definitely miss options to change video parameters or to queue videos for batch processing, but that’s probably not what the program has been designed for in first place.
+Advanced users will definitely find the absence options to change video parameters or to queue videos for batch processing problematic, but that's probably not what the program has been designed for in first place.

-Miro Video Converter will automatically convert the video into the correct resolutions and formats if one of the supported phones or devices are selected as the conversion target.
-Supported are amongst others the iPhone, iPod Touch, Classic and Nano, PSP, G1, HTC Hero, Droid / Milestone, Nexus one, Cliq and Droid Eris.
+Miro Video Converter convert the video automatically to the correct resolution and format if one of the supported phones or devices are selected as the conversion target.
+Supported are among others the iPhone, iPod Touch, Classic and Nano, PSP, G1, HTC Hero, Droid / Milestone, Nexus one, Cliq and Droid Eris.

-The video converter is using FFMPEG and FFMPEG2Theora to convert the videos into the desired formats.
+The video converter uses FFMPEG and FFMPEG2Theora to convert the videos into the desired formats.

 Miro Video Converter is available for Windows and Mac operating systems.
 The developer’s have made available the source code of the application as well.

 Update: Miro Video Converter is available for Windows and Macintosh systems.
 The developers have improved the program by adding support for Android and iPhone video to it.
 The process itself has not changed though.
-It is still a drag and drop process, without advanced conversion options.
+It is still a drag and drop process, with limited options.

 Before